FREQUENTLY ASKED QUESTIONS

 The Art Challenge is an opportunity for pupils to respond to the story and the music by producing their own artwork.
 They should focus on one part of the story and use any medium or materials that are available.

-During the concert at the Royal Albert Hall we will project pupils’ work onto the screens to help us to tell the story.
+During the concert at the Royal Albert Hall we project pupils’ work onto the screens to help us to tell the story.
 At the last event we found that pupils loved seeing their work exhibited in this way!

 More details to follow.